anchore/syft/README.md

   - The signatures were verified against the specified public key
   - Any certificates were verified against the Fulcio roots.
 ```

+Consumers of your image can now trust that the SBOM attached to your image is correct and from a trusted source.